 SeeChange Health: Yes.
-We provide extensive training on all of our value-based benefit products, including HSA-compatible plans.
+We provide extensive training on our products, including HSA-compatible plans.
 We also work with the state’s major general agencies to help educate brokers.
-Our training options include individual sessions, group “lunch and learns,” webinars and CE courses.

-Sterling HSA: Yes.
-Sterling offers a variety of training options, including CE courses, webinars, “lunch and learn” meetings for large regional brokerage groups, and individual sessions pairing Sterling account representatives with brokers and consultants.
+Sterling: Yes, Sterling offers a variety of training options, including CE courses, webinars, “lunch and learn” meetings for large regional brokerage groups, and individual sessions pairing Sterling account representatives with brokers and consultants

 7. What commissions are paid to brokers and when?